 Of course, when time and opportunity afford it, we should and must disciple new believers.
 However, well-discipled believers, such as some living in America, will be highly accountable to God at the Judgement Seat of Christ in terms of their personal lives and works before God.
 Often this fact is not mentioned.
 But believers who come to Christ like the thief on the cross will be far less accountable for what they have done following salvation through faith in Christ.

 Luke 12:48 …From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked.

 Conversely, to whom little has been given, little will be demanded.
 During the remaining short time before the end, many believers in the Third World will be in this category.

 We fully understand the importance—yes, even the “necessity”—of discipleship.
-If the Lord had not discipled us, we would certainly not have the ministry we do today.
+Click on In 1980 a motherless, illiterate 12-year-old Chinese-Indonesian boy accepted Christ; today he oversees 80 churches & ministers internationally for the testimony of a servant of God we discipled in our early days.
+And if the Lord had not discipled us, we would certainly not have the ministry we do today.
 But not all will have the opportunity of being discipled and to serve God fruitfully during these Last Days.